bluerobotics/bluerobotics.github.io/bar30/tutorials/bar30-arduino/bar30-arduino.md

 ## Tools

-* Soldering iron and solder (if you have not already soldered the header pins to the _Level Converter_)
 * USB A to B cable (for connecting to your Arduino board)

 # Instructions

 1. Connect the _Bar30_ to the _Level Converter_ using the DF-13 connector.

+    If your _Level Converter_ does not have the header pins soldered on as shown, you will need to solder them on yourself for the following step.
+Please see the _Level Converter's_ [store page](https://www.bluerobotics.com/store/electronics/level-converter-r1/#tab-learn) for details.

     <img src="/bar30/tutorials/bar30-arduino/level-converter-df-13.jpg" class="img-responsive img-center" style="max-width:800px" />

-2. Connect the +5V, SDA, SCL, and GND pins on the _Level Converter_ to the 5V and GND pins on the Arduino using four jumper wires.
+2. Connect the +5V, SDA, SCL, and GND pins on the _Level Converter_ to the 5V, SDA, SCL, and GND pins on the Arduino using four jumper wires.
 Make sure you are connecting to the _Level Converter_ pins on the far side from the DF-13 connector.
 See the table below for the pin assignments for SDA and SCL on a few common Arduino boards.

     |     Board     | SDA | SCL |
     |---------------|:---:|:---:|
     | Arduino Uno   | A4  | A5  |
     | Arduino Mega  | 20  | 19  |

+    Make sure the _Level Converter's_ +5V pin is connected to the Arduino's 5V pin and _not_ the 3.3V pin.
+Although the _Bar30_ is a 3.3 V device which can be powered at either 3.3 V or 5 V, the _Level Converter_ is a 5 V device and as such requires a 5 V supply.

     <img src="/bar30/tutorials/bar30-arduino/level-converter-jumper-pins.jpg" class="img-responsive img-center" style="max-width:800px" /> <img src="/bar30/tutorials/bar30-arduino/arduino-jumper-pins.jpg" class="img-responsive img-center" style="max-width:800px" />